thoughtworks/HeartBeat/README.md

 For now, we just can download the code in our local machine, please follow below steps:

-1. Clone the backend code in your local machine: https://github.com/Tw-Dora/HeartBeat/backend
+1. Clone the backend code in your local machine: https://github.com/thoughtworks/HeartBeat/
-2. Clone the frontend code in your local machine: https://github.com/Tw-Dora/HeartBeat/frontend
-3. Follow the Readme to deploy the product
+2. Follow the steps as below

-# 6 Install HeartBeat Backend
+# 6 Install HeartBeat

-## 6.1 How to install
+## 6.1 How to install backend

 Install node modules: